 My research has examined the gendered impacts of the coronavirus pandemic.
 This has included co-authoring report for the international NGO Equimundo with Ruxton on the connections between masculinities and Covid-19, researching the consequences of the pandemic for work with men and boys in Europe, and how to build gender equality in the North East business sector in its wake.
-With Westmarland and colleagues we have also explored the experiences of male victims of domestic abuse during Covid-19.
+With Westmarland and colleagues we have also explored the experiences of male victim-survivors of domestic abuse during Covid-19.

 I am a trustee for White Ribbon UK and steering group chair for Changing Relations CIC.
 Since I first started studying sociology, feminist ideas have had a profound impact on me, and these continue to provide the main inspiration for my work.
-As a result, I am also interested in men's varied responses to feminism.
+I am therefore also interested in men's varied responses to feminism.